Rusted patina is one of my favorite looks!! I actually got the inspiration for this project from a rusty green pipe the other day!! Nailed it!!!

 Let’s Get Started!!!

 The first thing I did was clean my piece thoroughly with Dixie Belle’s White Lightening.
 After I cleaned my piece really well I painted two coats of Holy Guacamole!!
 Surprisingly it’s a rich earthy mossy toned color.
 Perfect for this project and one I WILL be using more often!!
-I used my flat medium synthetic brush from the Dixie Belle synthetic brush line.
-They are the BEST synthetic brushes i have EVER used!
+I used my synthetic brush from the Dixie Belle synthetic brush line.

 Let’s Get Rusting!

 The patina line is my favorite!
 The quality and quantity you get is great for the price and a little goes a longggg way!
 Iron Patina Paint creates a rusted patina look.
-You can use either patina spray but my preferred spray is the green spray.
-It gives a more bright and brown rusty look.
-For this is put the iron paint in the areas I wanted it.
+You will want to use the green patina spray when creating rust with the Iron Paint.
+It gives a bright and brown rusty look.
+For this step I put the iron paint in the areas I wanted it.
 Your first coat needs to dry.
 I then laid the piece on its back for the second coat of paint.
 You need to spray the green patina spray on the iron paint while it is still wet.

 Adding Copper Patina

 Okay so once your texture part is dried, you will add the Copper Patina Paint.
 Remember my inspiration was a green rusty pole.
 Holy Guacamole does an amazing job of capturing the green but nothing ties that all in like some green patina.
 I randomly placed the Copper Patina Paint in places I thought would look cool and make sense.
 Now remember with the patina line, the first coat needs to dry.
 Then you do your second coat and while it is still wet you want to spray the activating patina spray on the paint.
 I used the green patina spray for this.